KhalidGit/week1/README.md

-# week1
+# Telegraph academy Week 1 prepwork.

-Exercises for TelegraphAcademy Prep Week 1
+This repo contains exercises and solutions for Telegraph Academy Prep Week 1